-If any species is categorised as Endangered or Critically Endangered on the IUCN Red List, or if it appears in CITES appendices, it cannot be approved for use as IFFO RS raw material.
-Squid (Loligo vulgaris) does not appear as Endangered or Critically Endangered on the IUCN Red List (is listed as Data Deficient) nor does it appear in CITES appendices; therefore, Squid (Loligo vulgaris) is eligible for approval for use as IFFO RS raw material (by-product).
+If any species is categorised as Endangered or Critically Endangered on IUCN's Red List, or if it appears in the CITES appendices, it cannot be approved for use as IFFO RS raw material.
+Indian Ocean bullet tuna does not appear as Endangered or Critically Endangered on IUCN's Red List, nor does it appear in CITES appendices; therefore, product originating from this fishery is eligible for approval for use as IFFO RS byproduct raw material.